enso-org/enso/docs/CONTRIBUTING.md

 cp -r built-distribution/enso-engine-0.2.12-SNAPSHOT-linux-amd64/enso-0.2.12-SNAPSHOT ~/.local/share/enso/dist/0.0.0-SNAPSHOT
 ```

-Now, when the project manager is running, and engines directory contains the
+Now, when the project manager is running and the engines directory contains the
-required engine version, you can start IDE with the `--no-backend` flag, and it
+required engine version, you can start IDE with the `--no-backend` flag.
+It will
-will pick up the development version of the language server you just prepared.
+pick up the development version of the language server we just prepared.

+To summarize, these are the steps required to run IDE with the development
+version of the language server.

+1. Run the project manager process.
+2. Copy or symlink the development version of the engine created with SBT
+   `buildEnginedistribution` command to the engines directory of Enso
+   distribution folder.
+3. Set the `enso-version` field of the `project.yaml` project definition to the
+   version that you created in the previous step.
+4. Run IDE with `--no-backend` flag.

 #### Language Server Mode